 Though it may not be obvious, it is important to remember that your employer is liable for the actions taken by your supervisor.

-This is because, in the past, some employers defend themselves by denying the knowledge of any discrimination against an employee which resulted in an adverse employment action.
+This because, in the past, some employers try defending themselves by denying the knowledge of any discrimination against an employee which resulted in an adverse employment action.

-Presently, the Supreme Court of the United States holds employers liable for both the negative and positive acts of their supervisors.
+Presently, the Supreme Court in the United States holds employers liable for negative and positive acts of their supervisors.

 An employer is held responsible for the foolish acts of the supervisor which results in a violation of employment laws.